mattbford/Log-File-System/readme.txt

     -robustness (kind of)

 Simulation of a file system:
-    I tried my best to follow the specifications of the LLFS document provided.
-I create 4096 blocks of size 512 bytes each.
+    I created 4096 blocks of size 512 bytes each.
     The first 10 blocks are reserved  with block 0 being the superblock, block 1 being the freeblock vector and I reappropriated blocks 2-9 as the Inode mapping.
 The freeblock vector uses a single bit to represent which blocks are free and which are taken.
     This is calculated using a lot of logic math that I don't really want to talk about.
-It is highlighted in the findFreeBlock functionality if you are curious.
-The Inode mapping breaks each two bytes down into a big endian hex number which is equal to the block number
+It is highlighted in the findFreeBlock
-    (in integer form) in which that corresponding INode is stored. findFreeINode() returns the inode number of the first section of the Inode mapping that is empty starting from block 2. findINodeAddr takes an INode number and finds its corresponding address in the INode mapping.
+    functionality if you are curious.
+The Inode mapping breaks each two bytes down into a big endian hex number which is equal to the block number (in integer form) in which that corresponding INode is stored. findFreeINode() returns the inode number of the first section of the Inode mapping that is empty starting from block 2. findINodeAddr takes an INode number and finds its corresponding address in the INode mapping.
 The one feature that did not make it into this filesystem is the concept of single and doubly indirects, so file sizes are capped at 10 blocks.
-    I really wish I had time to implement it, but I thought it would be far more interesting to implement the deleteFile function instead.
-Furthermore, I did not implement the caching approach, partly because I was already in too deep and partly because I figured that the filesystem would be far more reliable if all data was written immediately(not realizing that robustness was goal 3).
+I didn't have time to finish it and I thought it would be far more interesting to implement the deleteFile function instead.
+Furthermore, I did not implement caching as it would require heavy refactoring and the system is a lot more robust without it as data is written immediately and will not be lost in event of a crash.

 Create Files:
     An absolute behemoth of a system that I totally underestimated.
 I thought I would be able to write this and be done with it but I was very wrong.